-- focuses on operational safety; - strives to provide reliable midstream services at a competitive price; - pursues opportunities to increase throughput at its existing facilities; - invests in expansion and optimization opportunities to meet its customer needs and complement its service offerings; - selectively pursues acquisitions; - builds on the interconnectivity of its infrastructure and its integrated business model; and - maintains a conservative capital structure.
+- focuses on operational safety; - strives to provide reliable midstream services at a competitive price; - pursues opportunities to increase throughput at its existing facilities; - invests in expansion and optimization opportunities to meet its customer needs and complement its service offerings;

+- selectively pursues acquisitions; - builds on the interconnectivity of its infrastructure and its integrated business model; and - maintains a conservative capital structure.

 Over the past three years, Keyera has been focused on internal growth opportunities, together with selective acquisitions.
-While pursuing this significant capital growth program, Keyera has maintained its conservative financial structure and implemented four dividend increases between 2013 and 2015.
-In this time, Keyera has also expanded its credit facility, completed two long term private debt placements (See "Business of Keyera - Borrowing"), completed one equity offering and reinstated the Premium DividendTM component of its Premium Dividend and Dividend Reinvestment Plan.
+While pursuing this significant capital growth program, Keyera has maintained its conservative financial structure and implemented four dividend increases between 2014 and 2016.
+In this time, Keyera has also expanded and extended its credit facility, placed \$435 million in senior unsecured notes (See "Borrowing Arrangements"), completed two equity offerings for gross proceeds of approximately \$663 million and reinstated the Premium Dividend TM component of its Premium Dividend and Dividend Reinvestment Plan.
 In addition, in April of 2015, Keyera Corp. completed a two-for-one split of its Common Shares.

-In selecting which capital projects and acquisitions to pursue, Keyera pays close attention to both the macro trends that affect its business, as well as the particular needs of customers and potential customers.
+In selecting capital projects and acquisitions to pursue, Keyera pays close attention to both the macro-economic trends that affect its business, as well as the particular needs of customers and potential customers.
 This has allowed Keyera to successfully secure appropriate contractual underpinnings for its major capital projects.
 The following tables highlight some of the key acquisitions and capital projects which were either completed in the last three years or are under development or construction.
 See "Business of Keyera" for more information on each of these initiatives and "Forward Looking Statements" and "Risk Factors" for more information on the factors that could affect the development of projects that have not yet been completed.
+For all construction projects, estimated completion times assume that construction proceeds as planned and that, where required, all regulatory approvals and other third party approvals or consents are received on a timely basis.